Indian Navy: Independence to the end of the 20th century

 The dramatic change in the Indian Navy's capabilities and stance was emphatically demonstrated during the Indo-Pakistani War of 1971.
 Under the command of Admiral Sardarilal Mathradas Nanda, the navy successfully enforced a naval blockade of West and East Pakistan.
 Pakistan's lone long-range submarine PNS Ghazi was sunk following an attack by the destroyer INS Rajput off the coast of Visakhapatnam in the midnight of 3–4 December 1971.
 On 4 December, the Indian Navy successfully executed Operation Trident, a devastating attack on the Pakistan Naval Headquarters of Karachi that sank a minesweeper, a destroyer and an ammunition supply ship.
 The attack also irreparably damaged another destroyer and oil storage tanks at the Karachi port.
 To commemorate this, 4 December is celebrated as the Navy Day.
 This was followed by Operation Python on 8 December 1971, further deprecating the Pakistan Navy's capabilities.
 Indian frigate INS Khukri, commanded by Captain M. N. Mulla was sunk by PNS Hangor, while INS Kirpan was damaged on the west coast.
 In the Bay of Bengal, the aircraft carrier INS Vikrant was deployed to successfully enforce the naval blockade on East Pakistan.
 Sea Hawk and the Alizé aircraft from INS Vikrant sank numerous gunboats and Pakistani merchant marine ships.
 To demonstrate its solidarity as an ally of Pakistan, the United States sent Task Force 74 centred around the aircraft carrier USS Enterprise into the Bay of Bengal.
 In retaliation, Soviet Navy submarines trailed the American task force, which moved away from the Indian Ocean towards Southeast Asia to avert a confrontation.
 In the end, the Indian naval blockade of Pakistan choked off the supply of reinforcements to the Pakistani forces, which proved to be decisive in the overwhelming defeat of Pakistan.

 Since playing a decisive role in the victory, the navy has been a deterrent force maintaining peace for India in a region of turmoil.
 In 1983, the Indian Navy planned for Operation Lal Dora to support the government of Mauritius against a feared coup.
 In 1986, in Operation Flowers are Blooming, the Indian Navy averted an attempted coup in the Seychelles.
 In 1988, India launched Operation Cactus, to successfully thwart a coup d'état by PLOTE in the Maldives.
 Naval maritime reconnaissance aircraft detected the ship hijacked by PLOTE rebels.
 INS Godavari and Indian marine commandos recaptured the ship and arrested the rebels.
 During the 1999 Kargil War, the Western and Eastern fleets were deployed in the Northern Arabian Sea, as a part of Operation Talwar.
-They safeguarded India's maritime assets from a potential Pakistani naval attack, as also deterred Pakistan from attempting to block India's sea-trade routes.
+They safeguarded India's maritime assets from a potential Pakistani naval attack, and also deterred Pakistan from attempting to block India's sea-trade routes.
 The Indian Navy's aviators flew sorties and marine commandos fought alongside Indian Army personnel in the Himalayas.